Aligned Technology Solution (ATS) has followed the rapidly evolving situation between Russia & Ukraine.

 Attacks are likely to be disruptive and cause business interruption.
 Successful attacks may be effective in permanently disrupting business operations leading ultimately to organizational failure and cessation of business activities.

-Although there is no replacement for a comprehensive Cyber Security program, please find below some baseline best practices that should be adhered to by all businesses regardless of size, maturity, or vertical:
+Although there is no replacement for a comprehensive Cyber Security program, please use the baseline best practices below that should be adhered to by all businesses regardless of size, maturity, or vertical.

 - Ensure all systems have an anti-virus installed and appropriately configured.
 Ideally, an EDR or XDR solution should also be implemented.

-- Make sure all important information and systems are backed up, appropriately secured, and verify that it can be successfully recovered in case of an incident
+- Ensure all critical information and systems are backed up, appropriately secured, and verify that they can be successfully recovered in case of an incident.

-- Follow a backup strategy that is appropriate for your business and backups all critical systems and data
+- Follow a backup strategy appropriate for your business and backups all critical systems and data.

-- Create Business Continuity and Disaster Recovery Plan (BCDR)
+- Create a Business Continuity and Disaster Recovery Plan (BCDR)

 - Engage a partner to monitor security alerts and tools in your environment.
-If you do not engage a partner, make sure there are resources dedicated to monitoring your environment on days, nights, and weekends.
+If you do not engage a partner, ensure resources are dedicated to monitoring your environment on days, nights, and weekends.

-Although the information presented here may be troubling, it is imperative that organizations review their current cybersecurity programs, start a program if they do not have one, and think about how to respond to unexpected business interruptions.
+Although the information presented here may be troubling, organizations must review their current cybersecurity programs, start a program if they do not have one, and consider how to respond to unexpected business interruptions.

-For most organizations, especially SMBs with limited or non-existent IT capabilities, implementing these recommendations can be a daunting task.
+Implementing these recommendations can be daunting for most organizations, especially SMBs with limited or non-existent IT capabilities.
 Fortunately, such organizations don’t have to implement them alone.
 We are here to help you secure your business.
 Call (703) 740-8797 or fill out our contact form today to book a consultation.